-There is no cure for lupus, but treatment can help manage it.
+There is no known cure for lupus, but treatment can help manage it.
 You may work with a rheumatologist.
-This is a doctor who specializes in lupus, arthritis and other related diseases.
-You may also work with other kinds of doctors.
+This health care provider specializes in lupus, arthritis and other related diseases.
+You may also work with other kinds of health care providers.
 These include specialists in kidney disease, blood disorders, immune disorders and heart problems.
-You may also meet with a social worker to help you and your child manage your treatment plan.
-The goals of treatment include treating symptoms, preventing flare-ups of lupus, and helping reduce damage to the body.
+You may also meet with a social worker to help you manage your treatment plan.
+The goals of treatment include treating symptoms, preventing flare-ups of lupus and helping reduce damage to the body.

 - Antimalarial medicine.
 A medicine used to prevent and treat malaria can help ease some lupus symptoms.
 It can treat fatigue, rashes, joint pain and mouth sores.
 The medicine may also help prevent blood clots.

 - Corticosteroid medicines.
-These can help people when lupus affects the kidneys, lungs, or heart, or nervous system.
+These can help people when lupus affects the kidneys, lungs, heart or nervous system.

 - Medicines that suppress the immune system.
 These can help treat severe symptoms of lupus that has attacked organs.

 - Other medicines.
 A type of medicine called a biologic may be an option.
 Clinical trials are also being done to test other medicines that may help people with lupus.

 Talk with your child's health care providers about the risks, benefits and possible side effects of all medicines.

 Lupus can also be managed by keeping a healthy lifestyle.
 Here are some healthy habits for your child:

 - Get enough sleep.
 Aim for 8 to 10 hours a night.
 Take naps and breaks during the day.

 - Eat a healthy diet.

 - Exercise a few times a week, at least.

 - Learn ways to reduce or manage stress.